gtaylor44/Crane/README.md

 _sqlAccess.RegisterCacheProvider(new MemoryCacheProvider());
 ```

-Currently only MemoryCacheProvider (which uses MemoryCache provided by .NET) is provided.
+Currently only MemoryCacheProvider (which uses MemoryCache by .NET) is provided.
 You can easily implement your own cache provider (e.g. Redis) by implementing
 AbstractCacheProvider.
 If you do implement your own cache provider, I would appreciate if you could also create a pull request
 so others can benefit from your work.